AI-for-Education/fabdata-llm/README.md

 ## Introduction

 FabData-LLM is a set of high-level abstractions around various LLM API providers.
-It is written in Python and currently covers OpenAI, Azure OpenAI, and Anthropic APIs.
+It is written in Python and currently covers OpenAI, Azure OpenAI, Anthropic, and Azure MistralAI APIs.

 ### Why you might consider using this
 - You want to create a chatbot with stored history and automatic history token management in 3 lines of code: